mkenney/k8s-proxy/README.md

         <br><br>
 		The <a href="https://github.com/mkenney/k8s-proxy/blob/master/k8s-proxy.yml"><code>k8s-proxy.yml</code></a> file defines a service listening on port <code>80</code> and an associated deployment.
 The deployment runs a single pod with minimal resource requirements (they could probably be lower) that accesses the <code>kubernetes</code> API in the cluster it's running in and proxies all traffic on port 80 to a running service with a defined TCP port who's name is a prefix matching the requested domain.
         <br><br>
         You may also define the matching string using labels in the service for the hostname and HTTP protocol.
-For example:
+For example: <pre>metadata:
-        <div class="highlight highlight-source-yaml"><pre>metadata:
     labels:
         k8s-proxy-protocol: http
         k8s-proxy-domain: myservice.somedomain</pre></div>
-        <br><br>
 		SSL passthrough is still a work in progress.
     </td>
 </tr><tr>